Start date: September 2024

 Full-time (one year):

-The majority of classes are taught at Level 38, One Canada Square, Canary Wharf, which is UCL’s home within London’s global business district.
+The majority of classes are taught at Level 38 and Level 50, One Canada Square, Canary Wharf, which is UCL’s home within London’s global business district.
 Some optional modules will take place at the Bloomsbury campus, which will also be open to students.